wso2/docs-ei/en/micro-integrator/docs/develop/create-docker-project.md

             pom.xml
         </td>
         <td>
-            The file for selecting the relevant composite applications that should be included in the Docker image.
+            The file for selecting the relevant composite exporters that should be included in the Docker image.
 This information is also used when you later build and push Docker images to the Docker registries.
         </td>
     </tr>
 </table>